 - The ROD mentioned the need to study the impact of the Yellow-Legged Frog and the Yosemite Toad as to whether their habitats might be an issue in the reopening of these trails (another issue not discussed in the SDEIS).

-On August 7th, a meeting of the appellants was held at the Eldorado NF Headquarters in Placerville, CA. Don Spuhler, N4WDA Secretary was in attendance.
+, a meeting of the appellants was held at the Eldorado NF Headquarters in Placerville, CA. Don Spuhler, N4WDA Secretary was in attendance.
 Of the appellants, 10 were OHV-oriented, either representing groups or themselves; several were known preservationists; several county governments were included; and the remainder were of unknown sympathy.

-On August 8th, the new Eldorado NF Supervisor, Laurence Crabtree, issued an Informal Disposition Agreement which all of the appellants were asked to sign, thereby removing the appeals.
+, the new Eldorado NF Supervisor, Laurence Crabtree, issued an Informal Disposition Agreement which all of the appellants were asked to sign, thereby removing the appeals.
 This agreement varied greatly from the discussion at the Placerville meeting, obviously being influenced by the Forest Service lawyers in their desire to keep things from returning to court.

 Over the next 45 days this agreement was amended several times, but never addressed our primary goals.
 N4WDA asked for the following to be added to the agreement: